jonnonz1/nz-statute-book/acts/public/2008/land-transport-management-amendment-act-2008.md

 ### 4 Purpose
 (1) Section 3(1) is amended by inserting affordable, after achieving an.
-(2) Section 3(2) is amended by repealing paragraph (c) and substituting the following paragraph:.
+(2) Section 3(2) is amended by repealing paragraph (c) and substituting the following paragraph:
-  (c) provides the Agency with a broad land transport focus; and (3) Section 3(2)(d) is amended by inserting , including planning and investment in coastal shipping and rail after transport.
+  (c) provides the Agency with a broad land transport focus; and (3) Section 3(2)﻿(d) is amended by inserting , including planning and investment in coastal shipping and rail after transport.
 (4) Section 3(2) is amended by repealing paragraph (f) and substituting the following paragraph:
   (f) improves the flexibility of land transport funding by providing for alternative funding mechanisms.
-(5) Section 3(2)(g) is repealed.
+(5) Section 3(2)﻿(g) is repealed.

 ### 5 New section 4 substituted
-Section 4 is repealed and the following section substituted:Treaty of Waitangi In order to recognise and respect the Crown’s responsibility to take appropriate account of the principles of the Treaty of Waitangi and to maintain and improve opportunities for Māori to contribute to land transport decision-making processes, sections 18, 18A, 18G, 18H, 49, 59, 65H, 65I, 78, and 100(1)(f) and clause 6 of Schedule 7 provide principles and requirements that are intended to facilitate participation by Māori in land transport decision-making processes.
+Section 4 is repealed and the following section substituted:Treaty of Waitangi In order to recognise and respect the Crown’s responsibility to take appropriate account of the principles of the Treaty of Waitangi and to maintain and improve opportunities for Māori to contribute to land transport decision-making processes, sections 18, 18A, 18G, 18H, 49, 59, 65H, 65I, 78, and 100(1)﻿(f) and clause 6 of Schedule 7 provide principles and requirements that are intended to facilitate participation by Māori in land transport decision-making processes.

 ### 6 Interpretation
 (1) Paragraph (a) of the definition of approved organisation in section 5 is repealed.
 (2) The definitions of board, board member, collecting body, entity, land transport programme, national land transport account, and Transit in section 5 are repealed.
-(3) Section 5 is amended by repealing the definitions of activity class, Authority, financial year, national land transport fund, national land transport strategy, regional council, regional land transport committee, regional land transport strategy, and State highway, and inserting the following definitions in their appropriate alphabetical order:.
+(3) Section 5 is amended by repealing the definitions of activity class, Authority, financial year, national land transport fund, national land transport strategy, regional council, regional land transport committee, regional land transport strategy, and State highway, and inserting the following definitions in their appropriate alphabetical order:
   - **activity class** means a grouping of similar activities
   - **Agency** means the New Zealand Transport Agency established under section 93
   - **financial year** means a period of 12 months beginning on 1 July and ending on 30 June